Understanding the science behind willpower and self-control leads to a better life and more happiness.

 In a fixed mindset, people believe their basic qualities, like their intelligence or talent, are simply fixed traits.
 They believe that talent alone creates success—without effort.
 They’re wrong.

 In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.
-Growth mindset creates motivation and productivity in the worlds of business, education, and sports.
+The growth mindset creates motivation and productivity in the worlds of business, education, and sports.
 When you read Mindset, you’ll see how.

-Drive: The Surprising Truth About What Motivates Us by Daniel H. Pink
+11. Drive: The Surprising Truth About What Motivates Us by Daniel H. Pink

 He reveals the three elements of true motivation: